usdot-jpo-ode/wzdx/spec-content/enumerated-types/WorkerPresenceDefinition.md

-# Worker Presence Source Status
+# Worker Presence Definition

+Situations in which workers may be considered present in a work zone.

 ## Values
 Value | Description